common-workflow-language/user_guide/src/faq.md

 outputs: []
 ```

-## How can I model a "one-or-the-other" parameter
+## How can I model a "one-or-the-other" parameter?

 Below is an example showing how
 to specify different strings to be added to a command line,